sirasagi62/flf/README.md

 # Fluent Finder (Flf)

+> [!NOTE]
+> This project is in the early stages of development, and its performance and behavior may change.

 Fluent Finder (Flf) is a **vector-based code search tool** with a **fuzzy-finder-like interactive UI**.
 It enables fast, semantic search across your codebase by combining code parsing, embedding generation, and similarity search.

 Flf supports two primary modes: